 Aug.
 28, 2019 -- Medical officials are warning residents about the rare but deadly eastern equine encephalitis virus, or EEE.

-The mosquito-borne virus has claimed the lives of three people in recent weeks: a Massachusetts mother, a woman in Rhode Island over the age of 50 from West Warwick, and a person in Michigan from Kalamazoo County.
+The mosquito-borne virus has claimed the lives of eight people in recent weeks: an adult from Connecticut, three Massachusetts residents, a woman in Rhode Island over the age of 50 from West Warwick, and three people from Michigan.

 The virus can cause brain swelling and leads to death in about 30% of those who catch it, the CDC says.

-On Sept.
-6, the Massachusetts Department of Public Health warned of a "critical risk" of the virus in 36 communities there with another 42 at high risk.
-The state has seven confirmed cases, including a 5-year-old girl.
+The Massachusetts Department of Public Health warned of a "critical risk" of the virus in 35 communities there with another 40 at high risk.

 "This year, it seems to be much more severe than in past years," says Brian Chow, MD, an infectious disease doctor at Tufts Medical Center.
 "It is a concern.
 We encourage anyone who falls ill to talk to their doctor and come in for medical care."